RESOURCES FOR SUPPORT

 If you or someone you know is in immediate danger, call emergency services (911 in the U.S., 999 in the U.K.).

-National Suicide Prevention Lifeline /
+988 Suicide and Crisis Lifeline /

 Crisis Text Line /